cockroachlabs/sql_efficiency_check/README.md

-# sql_efficiency_check
+# SQL efficiency checker

-Check the efficiency of SQL statements based on CRDB best practices
+This tool uses the `crdb_internal.statement_statistics` to analyze the various sql statements.
+Efficiency is analyzed to determine if the statements could be better optmized.